kwhms/kwhms.github.io/nonfiction_travel/Tokyo_freewrite.md

 The tidal feeling continues as the wash of electric, colored signs with mysterious lettering submerge us down each road we take.

-The smells of authentic and exotic foods trickle out of restaurant doorways and cause me to look in each window I can.
+The smells of authentic and exotic foods trickle out of restaurant doorways and cause me to look in each window I can...

-I WAS THE ALIEN
+*I am the alien*